 Everyone loves a big Maine Coon Cat!
-Welcome to your complete guide to this awesome breed.

 It's hard to describe that unique, silly, quirky, smart personality, but we'll try to give you a peek into life with them!

+This page is all about the size these kitties.
+But there is so much more to them!
 An extra-large kitty makes himself part of the family.
 They are affectionate, intelligent, and full of personality!

-We'll meet the new record holder for the worlds longest house cat, and we'll talk about just how long and heavy they get.
-Yes, they can get really huge!
+We'll meet the new record holder for the worlds kitty, and we'll talk about just how long and heavy they get.

 There will be exceptions where a one may weigh as little as 5 pounds or more than 11, if they become overweight.